aumouvantsillage/guillaume.baierouge.fr/src/2021-01-16-simulating-digital-circuits-in-racket.md

 pure (+) <*> xs <*> ys
 ```

-This technique allows to implement the `Num` typeclass on signals,
+Using this technique, we can implement the `Num` typeclass on signals,
 comparison and boolean operators, and a `mux` function that will be the
-equivalent of an `if` expression on signals:
+equivalent of `if-then-else` for signals:

 ```haskell
 liftA2 f xs ys    = pure f <*> xs <*> ys